 Due to the style of the pistons (without any valve reliefs), you can run into an issue of piston-to-valve clearance with too much camshaft lift.
 This limits camshaft lift to about 0.550” before you run into serious clearance issues.
 You will also need to upgrade the lifters and valve springs with a new cam, with BeeHive springs being an option.
 In addition, some people upgrade to steel retainers and seat spacers over the factory spring rotators.

-For the final of our 7.4 Vortec performance upgrades, we’re looking at forced induction: supercharging.
+Supercharging.
 With the massive size of the Vortec and its incredibly strong internals, superchargers are one of the most popular 7.4 Vortec performance upgrades.
-The Vortec 7400 can more than handle a few pounds of boost, and some people have gotten over 1,200 horsepower supercharging their motor.
+These engines can more than handle a few pounds of boost, and we’ve been able to get over 1,200 horsepower supercharging these things.

 Keep in mind, you’ll want to upgrade the fueling system with a larger fuel pump and at least 60 lb/hr injectors.
 Depending on the size of your blower and the amount of boost you are running, you might even need two fuel pumps and even larger injectors.